Gaza International Transitional Authority

-Blair's proposals were incorporated into the Gaza peace plan presented by United States president Donald Trump on 29 September 2025 which was accepted by Hamas and Israel on 8 October and authorized by the United Nations Security Council on 17 November.
+Many of Blair's proposals were incorporated into the Gaza peace plan presented by United States president Donald Trump on 29 September 2025 which was accepted by Hamas and Israel on 8 October and authorized by the United Nations Security Council on 17 November 2025 through Resolution 2803.

 Background

 The Gaza war began in October 2023 following a series of coordinated armed attacks carried out by Hamas and several other Palestinian militant groups in southern Israel on 7 October 2023.

 Former British prime minister Tony Blair, through his think tank the Tony Blair Institute for Global Change, began developing a post-war plan for the Gaza Strip in July 2025 and discussed the idea with US president Donald Trump and his adviser Jared Kushner at a meeting at the White House on 27 August 2025.

 News of Blair's proposals was first reported by the Times of Israel on 18 September 2025.
 On 25 September 2025, it was reported that Blair himself was interested in being a member of the authority's Board and has also been suggested as a potential chair.

 US president Donald Trump shared a draft 20-point Gaza peace plan with Arab and Muslim majority countries on the sidelines of the 80th session of the United Nations General Assembly in September 2025.
 Article 9 of the Trump deal incorporates Blair's proposals for a local executive committee overseen by an international board, and Article 15 describes plans for a multinational peacekeeping force and locally recruited civilian police service.

 Trump's plan was agreed by Hamas and the Israeli government on 8 October 2025 and a ceasefire came into effect two days later.
 It was endorsed by the United Nations through Resolution 2803 which welcomed the formation of the Board of Peace, authorizes the deployment of the International Stabilization Force and empowers a Palestinian executive committee to manage the day-to-day governance of the Gaza Strip.